Policies and Procedures

 Soulbury report amendment

-Paragraph 4.6 of the Soulbury Report will be amended to state that main scale educational psychologists are awarded an allowance equivalent to one additional incremental point on Scale A for the duration of supervising assistant educational psychologists as well as for supervising trainee educational psychologists.
+Paragraph 4.6 of the Soulbury Report has been amended in the 2024 edition to state that main scale educational psychologists are awarded an allowance equivalent to one additional incremental point on Scale A for the duration of supervising assistant educational psychologists as well as for supervising trainee educational psychologists.